zzhenney/Infix-Calculator/README.md

 # Infix Calculator

+An GUI infix calculator built primarily using a hashmap, stacks, and operator subclasses.
+This project was completed for CSC 413.

 ## Build Instructions

 By using the provided build files, this project can easily be compiled and executed from the command line.